n3mo/massmine/README.md

 ### Install From Source (Alternative Method To Git)

 As an alternative to git, you can simply download a [zip file](https://github.com/n3mo/massmine/zipball/master) or [tarball](https://github.com/n3mo/massmine/tarball/master) of the source code.
-Extract the compressed file to create a directory "massmine"
+Extract the compressed file to create a directory "massmine."

 ### Completing The Installation